 Jesus Christ was frequently asked to cast demons out of people.
 The exorcism He performed in the synagogue in Capernaum reveals both authority and mercy.

 Most of the accounts of Jesus casting out demons are impersonal, merely stating the fact that He did so.
 However, one exorcism is quite detailed.

 Charles Whitaker, reflecting on a recent hornet infestation at his house, notes that throughout the Bible, hornets are associated with terror.
 Today God seems to be allowing deadly infestations of both insects and deadly micro-organisms to plague modern Is. . .

 When Jesus came down from the Mount of Transfiguration, he faced a tragic situation in the demon possession of a young boy.
 Martin Collins discusses the boy's affliction in terms of its medical description, intensity, defilement, and deadliness.

-There is a conspiracy to bring this world under one government!
-However, Earl Henn shows that its real, "behind the scenes" leaders are Satan and his demons.
-Humans involved in it do not realize they are being influenced to fulfill Satan's desires!
+There really is a conspiracy to bring this world under one government.
+However, its real, 'behind the scenes' leaders are Satan and his demons.

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.